mircea-mihail/spro/README.md

                           and displays a total amount of hours worked during that time
 ```
 ## Inspiration
 The idea for this whole project came from my desire to track my productivity during a term.
-I would write on a piece of paper the time I started learning for a particular exam, and the time I stopped and at the end of the day I would add it all up.
+I would write on a piece of paper the time when I started learning for a particular exam, and the time when I stopped and at the end of the day I would add it all up.
 As this whole thing would usually be pretty tedious to do and also quite time consuming, I ended up automating this whole process in C++.